 The Insurance Information Institute has created a home inventory website that can assist you in creating and storing an online inventory of your possessions.
 This site also provides information on how to take a video inventory and to store video and inventory files online so they are always available in the event of a disaster.

-The National Association of Insurance Commissioners has developed an easy-to-use home inventory checklist and register which can be downloaded and printed out.
+The National Association of Insurance Commissioners has also developed an easy-to-use home inventory checklist and register which can be downloaded and printed out.

 Vital Records and Documents